isc-krakshith/InterSystems-Broadsea/README.md

 ```
 Now set achilles the task of querying the OMOP dataset and computing the results in the results schema:
 ```
-achilles(connectionDetails = connectionDetails, cdmDatabaseSchema = "OMOPCDM54", cdmVersion = "5.4",resultsDatabaseSchema = "OMOPCDM54_RESULTS", outputFolder = "output")
+achilles(connectionDetails = connection, cdmDatabaseSchema = "OMOPCDM54", cdmVersion = "5.4",resultsDatabaseSchema = "OMOPCDM54_RESULTS", outputFolder = "output")
 ```
-And that's it... if it worked then Atlas dashboards should be populated!
+And that's it... give it time to complete.
+And if there are no errors reported, then Atlas dashboards should be populated!

 ### Broadsea Content Page